veteransaffairscanada/veteransaffairscanada.github.io/README.md

 # VAC Benefits Directory Alpha Documentation

-*Track web security compliance* is a web-based application that scans Government of Canada websites and web services and reports on their web security.
-The application is currently available for Government of Canada employees and can be found at [https-everywhere.canada.ca](https://https.canada.ca).
-This repository contains companion documentation for the project and can be viewed at [https://cds-snc.github.io/track-web-security-compliance](https://cds-snc.github.io/track-web-security-compliance).
+The benefits directory is a web-based application that helps Veterans find relevant benefits.
+The application is currently in Alpha and can be found at [cdsvacpoc.azurewebsites.net/](https://cdsvacpoc.azurewebsites.net/).
+This repository contains companion documentation for the project and can be viewed at [https://cds-snc.github.io/vac-benefits-directory-documentation](https://cds-snc.github.io/vac-benefits-directory-documentation).

 ## Editing the documentation